 - 1. For most states, period shown is period throughout which employer's account was chargeable. - 2.
 Alabama, Utah: employer is first rated from the liability date the first fiscal year (July 1st- June 30th) that the employer's account is chargeable.
 The experience rate is effective through the next following January 1st, after the complete fiscal year of charging. - 3.
 Alaska, Connecticut, Indiana, Washington: requirement is in terms of subjectivity. - 4.
 Illinois, Pennsylvania: employers must meet the appropriate group classification criteria before receiving an experience-based rate.
 The timeframe is generally 2 to 3 calendar years, in which contributions are payable, for the employer to meet the group classification as required by law.
 Illinois: if faced with the risk of unemployment for at least 13 months ending June 30 of the prior calendar year, an employer may qualify for a rate based on experience if it is higher than the non-experience based rate. - 5.
 Kentucky: rate higher than standard rate possible if an employer has been in business more than 1 month as of the computation date. - 6.
 Louisiana: after one year of experience an employer with a negative reserve balance will pay the maximum tax rate. - 7.
-Maine, Wyoming: a 24 consecutive month period ending June 30 of the preceding year for new employers not previously subject to the Act. - 8.
+Maine, Wyoming: a 24 consecutive month period ending June 30 of the preceding year for new employers not previously subject to the act. - 8.
 Michigan: in 2012, employer's own experience starts affecting rate in 2nd year of liability; in 2013 and thereafter, in 1st year.
-The nonchargeable benefits component is considered beginning in the 4th year of liability in 2012, and biginning in the 3rd year of liability and thereafter. - Mississippi: two years from date liability is discovered, if liability began during or prior to the first quarter of the year in which employer's liability was discovered, then liability must be discovered by July 31st of that same year. - 10.
+The nonchargeable benefits component is considered beginning in the 4th year of liability in 2012, and beginning in the 3rd year of liability in 2013 and thereafter. - 9.
+Mississippi: two years from date liability is discovered, if liability began during or prior to the first quarter of the year in which employer's liability was discovered, then liability must be discovered by July 31st of that same year. - 10.
 Montana: an employer with a deficit reserve will have a computed rate after one year. - 11.
 Nebraska: in addition to one year of chargeability, contributions are payable in two preceding four quarter periods ending September 30. - 12.
 New York: after filing reports for five quarters before a rate computation date (Dec.
 31), employers may qualify to receive a rate based on their UI experience. - 13.
 North Dakota: 24 months for construction industry. - 14.
 South Carolina: for newly-qualified employers the computation date is as of June 30 of the year 12 consecutive months of liability is accomplished and a computation is made for an experience rate to apply for the next calendar year.
 Texas: for newly-qualified employers the computation date is end of quarter in which employer meets experience requirements, and effective date is immediately following quarter. - 15.
-California: An employer is first experience rated once their reserve account has been subject to benefit charges for twelve complete consecutive calendar months ending on the computation date.
+California: an employer is first experience rated once their reserve account has been subject to benefit charges for twelve complete consecutive calendar months ending on the computation date. - 16.
+Wisconsin: initial rates are on payroll for each of the first 3 calendar years with respect to which contributions are credited to an employer's account.